No items found.

 Timeline:

-Taste after 5–7 days and continue fermenting until desired flavor is reached.
+Taste after 5–7 days and keep going until you like the flavor.

 • Seal jar tightly